 There is currently a movement, which you can read about on our page on US poker laws, to license and regulate state poker sites in the US.
 As this happens (it’s happened in New Jersey, Delaware and Nevada thus far) more fast options for depositing to US poker sites will be available.
 Even with state licensed poker/casino sites being 100% legal, they are still having problems and the banks are in a tough position.
 It’s difficult for the bank to associate what the nature of the transactions are.

-In the meantime, if you’re looking to deposit fast we suggest heading over to IgnitionPoker.eu (Visa and MasterCard) or Betonline.com (Visa, MasterCard, Amex, and Discover) to get started.
+In the meantime, if you’re looking to deposit fast we recommend IgnitionPoker.eu (Visa and MasterCard) or Betonline.com (Visa, MasterCard, Amex, and Discover) to get started.
 Also, consider opening an account on a prepaid card so that next time around you’ll be able to quickly deposit at your choice of a trusted and reputable US friendly offshore poker site.

 Author: Savanah Lavinder